Kosmorro/kosmorro/manpage/kosmorro.7.md

 ## TERMS

+### Apogee

+The Moon is told being at its apogee when it is at its furthest point from the Earth.

 ### Conjunction

 From the point of view of the Earth, two asters are said in conjunction when they are close together.